ikbal-hussain/Reebok_clone/README.md

 - Cart: Add product to cart for checkout
 - Wishlist: Add products to wishlist to view later
 - Checkout: Buy products of desired quantity
-- Wallet: Pay with secured wallet
+- Wallet: Pay with secured wallet.